infinity4471/infinity4471.github.io/index.md

 Hey there!

-I'm Panagiotis, I am currently an Intern Student Researcher at [Max Planck institute for informatics](https://www.mpi-inf.mpg.de/home) working at the Algorithms and Complexity group under the supervision of [Dr. Themis Gouleakis](http://www.mit.edu/~tgoule/).
+I'm Panagiotis, I am currently an Intern Student Researcher at [Max Planck institute for informatics](https://www.mpi-inf.mpg.de/home) working at the Algorithms and Complexity group supervised by [Dr. Themis Gouleakis](http://www.mit.edu/~tgoule/).

-In the past I completed my undergraduate studies of Electrical and Computer Engineering at the National Technical University of Athens where I did my Master Thesis under the supervision of [Dr. Dimitrios Fotakis](http://www.softlab.ntua.gr/~fotakis/) on the Dynamic Min Sum Set Cover Problem.
+In the past I completed my undergraduate studies in [Electrical and Computer Engineering](https://www.ece.ntua.gr/en) at the [National Technical University of Athens](https://www.ntua.gr/en) where I did my Master Thesis under the supervision of [Dr. Dimitrios Fotakis](http://www.softlab.ntua.gr/~fotakis/) on the Dynamic Min Sum Set Cover Problem.

 My scientific interests lie in the field of Theoretical Computer Science and Discrete Mathematics.
 In particular I am interested in the theory of Algorithms, Data Structures, Data Science, Financial Mathematics, Graph Theory and Combinatorics.

-I am a former [Bloomberg LP](https://www.bloomberg.com/company/) intern where I worked on the Financial Derivatives Pricing team developing a tool for pricing option contracts using Quantum Computing.
+I'm a former [Bloomberg LP](https://www.bloomberg.com/company/) Software Engineer Intern where I worked on the Financial Derivatives Pricing team developing a tool for pricing option contracts using Quantum Computing.
 The theoretical backbone of our work can be found [here](https://arxiv.org/abs/1905.02666).